-Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+Information on toxicological effects When heated, hydrogen sulfide and other toxic and flammable gases may be released and may accumulate in confined spaces.
+The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Inhalation of high concentrations of gas/vapour causes lung irritation with coughing and nausea, central nervous depression with headache and dizziness, slowing of reflexes, fatigue and inco-ordination.
+Inhalation of vapours may cause drowsiness and dizziness.
+This may be accompanied by sleepiness, reduced alertness, loss of reflexes, lack of co-ordination, and vertigo.
+Inhalation of high concentrations of gas/vapour causes lung irritation with coughing and nausea, central nervous depression with headache and Inhaled dizziness, slowing of reflexes, fatigue and inco-ordination.
 Central nervous system (CNS) depression may include general discomfort, symptoms of giddiness, headache, dizziness, nausea, anaesthetic effects, slowed reaction time, slurred speech and may progress to unconsciousness.
 Serious poisonings may result in respiratory depression and may be fatal.
-Processing for an overly long time or processing at overly high temperatures may cause generation and release of highly irritating vapours, which irritate eyes, nose, throat, causing red itching eyes, coughing, sore throat.
-Ingestion Swallowing pieces of the bitumen may produce obstruction at the junction of the stomach and the intestine.
-This is due to accumulation in the stomach and formation of a stony concretion.
-Not normally a hazard due to physical form of product.
-Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected. Еуе Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
-Workers exposed to fumes of blown bitumens developed inflammation of the cornea and conjunctiva.
-Exposure to H2S may produce pain, blurred vision, and reaction to eyes which may be permanent in severe cases.
-There is usually redness of the eyes, discomfort on exposure to light, pain, and at higher concentrations blurred vision and injury to the eyes.
-Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
-Long-term exposure to bitumen or asphalt fumes, over extended periods, may cause central nervous system depression and liver and kidney changes.
+Processing for an overly long time or processing at overly high temperatures may cause generation and release of highly irritating vapours, which irritate eyes, nose, throat, causing red itching eyes, coughing, sore throat Ingestion Not normally a hazard due to physical form of product.
+The material may cause skin irritation after prolonged or repeated exposure and may produce on contact skin redness, swelling, the production of Skin Contact vesicles, scaling and thickening of the skin Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Eye Workers exposed to fumes of blown bitumens developed inflammation of the cornea and conjunctiva.
+This manufactured article is considered to have low hazard potential if handling and personal protection recommendations are followed Long-term exposure to bitumen or asphalt fumes, over extended periods, may cause central nervous system depression and liver and kidney changes.
 Chronic bitumen/asphalt poisoning may result in a decrease in the number of white and red blood cells.
-Prolonged contact with bitumens may produce irritation, inflammation, dermatitis, acne-like lesions, keratoses, melanosis and sensitivity to light.
+Chronic Prolonged contact with bitumens may produce irritation, inflammation, dermatitis, acne-like lesions, keratoses, melanosis and sensitivity to light.
 Animal testing for cancer-causing effects of bitumen was inconclusive, and no difference was found between the health of asphalt workers and of groups of controls in oil refineries.

-groups of controls in oil refineries.

-TOXICITY IRRITATION

-Ardex WPM 116 Not Available Not Available

-TOXICITY IRRITATION

-bitumen (petroleum) Not Available Eye: no adverse effect observed (not irritating) ^[1]

-Skin: no adverse effect observed (not irritating) $^{[1]}$

-TOXICITY IRRITATION

-Dermal (rabbit) LD50: >2000 mg/kg ^[2] Not Available

-polyethylene Inhalation (mouse) LC50: 1.5 mg/l/30m ^[2]

-Oral (rat) LD50: >3000 mg/kg ^[2]
+TOXICITY IRRITATION Ardex WPM 188 Not Available Not Available TOXICITY IRRITATION Eye: no adverse effect observed (not irritating)^[1] Not Available bitumen (petroleum) Skin: no adverse effect observed (not irritating)^[1] TOXICITY IRRITATION Dermal (rabbit) LD50: >2000 mg/kg^[2] Not Available polyethylene Inhalation (mouse) LC50: 1.5 mg/l/30m^[2]